-The Navab Fellowship Program is made possible by a generous gift from Mary Kathryn and Alexander Navab CC’87.
+The Navab Fellowship Program is made possible by the generosity of the Navab Family.
 The program enables Columbia College students to explore potential career paths, gain essential professional skills, and expand personal networks in preparation for life after graduation.
 Through the gracious commitment of Columbia College alumni, full-time Columbia College students will have the opportunity to apply to and secure exciting summer internships, in a variety of industries.
 Internships are predominantly based in New York, with some opportunities in other major cities in the United States and across the globe.

-This gift will also provide students undertaking low-paid or unpaid internships to have access to financial support and will allow students on Columbia Financial Aid to have their summer earnings expectation waived.
+This gift will also provide students undertaking low-paid or unpaid internships access to financial support and will allow students on Columbia Financial Aid to have their summer earnings expectation waived.
+These will be determined on a pro-rated basis for part-time positions.
 The program provides you with professional development training from career counselors and connections and mentorships with Columbia College alumni through the Odyssey Mentoring Platform.

-The Navab Fellowship Program is a combination of an internship experience sponsored by or sourced by a Columbia College alumnus, additional alumni connections and mentorship, professional career development programming, and support from a CCE career counselor.
+The Navab Fellowship Program combines an internship experience sponsored by or sourced by a Columbia College alumnus, additional alumni connections and mentorship, professional career development programming, and support from a CCE career counselor.

 Program features include: